Trump adviser says president-elect is exploring options to 'preserve' TikTok - Business News

-Trump’s pick for national security adviser, Florida Rep. Mike Waltz, said in an interview on Wednesday that the president-elect is exploring options to “preserve” TikTok.
+Trump’s pick for national security adviser, Florida Rep. Mike Waltz, said in an interview Thursday that the incoming administration “will put measures in place to keep TikTok from going dark.”

+Waltz made the comment on Thursday morning during an interview on Fox News' Fox & Friends, adding the federal law that could ban TikTok by Sunday “allows for an extension as long as a viable deal is on the table.”

 Last week, the Supreme Court heard oral arguments in a legal challenge to the statute brought by TikTok, its China-based parent company ByteDance, and users of the app.
 The Justices seemed likely to uphold the law, which requires ByteDance to divest TikTok on national security grounds or face a ban in one of its biggest markets.

 “If the Supreme Court comes out with a ruling in favor of the law, President Trump has been very clear: Number one, TikTok is a great platform that many Americans use and has been great for his campaign and getting his message out.
-But number two, he’s going to protect their data,” Waltz said.
+But number two, he’s going to protect their data,” Waltz said on Wednesday.

 “He’s a deal maker.
 I don’t want to get ahead of our executive orders, but we’re going to create this space to put that deal in place," he added.